cloudblue/loudhailer/README.md

 `Loudhailer` is a python library that allows to send broadcast messages to groups of consumers.
 It has been designed for being used in asynchronous applications.

-This initial release natively supports RabbitMQ and Redis backends and can be easily extended to support backends.
+This initial release natively supports RabbitMQ and Redis backends and can be easily extended to support more backends.

 `Loudhailer` includes an extension that allows you to use in django-channels based projects.